 For example, a mail server will store a huge amount of very small files.
 Lots of those file will be below 2K bytes.
 It is also expected to grow constantly.
 Therefore a mail server is at risk of running out of inodes way before running out of space.

 When a new file is created, it is assigned an inode number and a file name.
 The inode number is a unique number within that file system.
 Both name and inode number are stored as entry in a directory.

 When I ran the ls command “ls -li /” the file name and inodes number are what was stored in the directory /.
 The remaining of the information user, group, file permissions, size etc was retrieved from the inode table using the inode number.

-You can list inode information for each file system with this command:
+You can list inode information for each file system with the df command in Linux:

-Soft link are a well known feature of Linux.
-But what happens with Inodes when you create a soft link?
+Soft link or symbolic link is a well known feature of Linux.
+But what happens with Inodes when you create a symbolic link in Linux?
 In the next picture I have a directory called “dir1“, a file named “file1” and inside “dir1” I have a soft link called “slink1” which points to “../file1“

 Now I can list recursively and show the inode information.